There are a few restrictions on what add-ons can do. Improve your users' overall experience by avoiding these pitfalls.

 Except for certain triggers, add-ons can't tell what a user does outside the add-on itself.
 For example, you can't detect when the user clicks on the host application toolbar.
 It is possible to poll for changes in a file's contents from a sidebar's client-side code, although you'll always have a slight delay.

-The following restrictions only apply to G Suite add-ons and the use of the Card service.
+The following restrictions only apply to Google Workspace Add-ons and the use of the Card service.
 Don't do the following:

 Contextual triggering in Drive